 It level out in the 2000's for the USA due to lack of American champions.
 But, the public still like to see tennis at tournaments and TV.

 When Covid hit, yeah people stopped playing (forced to).
 Post Covid people came back.
-But, with the Pickleball rage, many new players are playing PB vs tennis.
-Tennis players are playing both sports.
+But, with the Pickleball rage, many people chose playing PB vs tennis.
+PB is much easier to play, not much skills involved.
+Tennis is much harder to play a decent game.
+Most tennis players play both sports.
+Not me, I for one do not like PB, bounce is terrible, ball contact feels weird, awful rules and scoring (just like VB's side out).

 sure it's big overseas , but so is track and field. yawn.